argonautproject/questionnaire/source/pages/static.md

 ### End User Completes The Assessment

 The responses to the assessment are captured by the Form Filler.
-It may also  calculate a scored based on the associated values associated with each item via the [Argonaut Questionnaire Score Extension].
+It may also  calculate a scored based on the associated values associated with each item via the [Questionnaire Ordinal Value Extension].
 How the score is calculated may be described within the Questionnaire, often as a hidden display item.
 The actual logic and calculation is an implementation detail outside of scope of this Implementation Guide.

 The QuestionnaireResponse resource may be used to capture, exchange and persist the response data.
 It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
 How the QuestionnaireResponse gets populated is beyond the scope of this IG.

 Time limits for completion of a questionnaire or individual question can be defined in the [Argonaut Questionnaire Time Limit Extension].
-The Form Filler can record the start and stop date-times in the [Argonaut QuestionnaireResponse responsePeriod Extension] which can be used to determine whether the questionnaire or items were answered within the prescribed time limit.
+The Form Filler can record the start and stop date-times in the [Argonaut QuestionnaireResponse Response Period Extension] which can be used to determine whether the questionnaire or items were answered within the prescribed time limit.
 How this information modifies the behavior of the Form-filler or interpretation of results is an implementation detail outside of scope of this Implementation Guide.

 ### Provider EHR Posts to Answer Bank

+{% include img-narrow.html img="st-step3.jpg" %}

 The responses captured as QuestionnaireResponse are are uploaded to an Answer Bank where they can be retrieved for subsequent use and analysis.
 As is defined in the Argonaut QuestionnaireResponse Profile, a [contained] Patient resource may inserted in order to facilitate subsequent analysis as described below.
 The QuestionnaireResponse resource can be validated against the corresponding Questionnaire to verify that required groups and questions are answered and that answers fit constraints in terms of cardinality, data type, etc.